BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/introduction.md

 ## User journey
 Geospatially referenced data enables users to connect data through the language of location for greater insights, better decisions and smarter outcomes.

 Users often require information and data from a variety of sources in order to achieve their ultimate goal.
-Users will discover, access and interact with data portals in a range of ways depending on what they are trying to achieve, who they are and whether they are a first time visitor or a regular user.
-We have identified five high level user needs that make up the archetypical user journey people go through when searching for data.
-It doesn’t mean that every user will have the same needs in the same order, but they represent the needs expressed by the majority of people who contributed to our research.
+A typical journey for most users when searching for and downloading / using data can be represented as follows:

 <div class="image-container">